omgitsgb/llamacpp-docker/README.md

-# LlamaCPP API Docker Setup
+# LlamaCPP Docker Setup Script

-This repository provides a **Dockerized LlamaCPP API** with a Python interface, allowing you to run Llama models locally and send requests via a simple Python script.
+This repository provides a **full setup script** for running LlamaCPP inside Docker on Ubuntu.
+The script automates installing Docker, downloading the model, building the Docker image, and running the container.

 ---